What are the different types of solar batteries?

 How to find the right solar battery type for you

-In most cases, the best battery for you to get for a home solar installation is a lithium ion battery.
+In most cases, the best solar battery for a home solar installation is a lithium battery.

 They are able to hold more energy in a small amount of space, discharge most of their stored energy, and they have high efficiencies.
 Also, because these are the most common, many solar companies will be able to install a lithium ion solar battery both accurately and safely.